Config Commands

 nv config diff <revision-base> <revision-target>

-Shows differences between configurations, such as the startup configuration and the applied configuration, or the applied configuration and a specific configuration revision.
+Shows the differences between configurations, such as the startup configuration and the applied configuration, or the applied configuration and a specific configuration revision.

 Command Syntax